Traditional Arts Apprenticeships

 Use of Funds:

-Grant funds can be used to pay for apprenticeship expenses in four categories: Master Artist Fees, Travel, the Apprenticeship Public Event, and Supplies/Materials.
+Grant funds can be used to pay for apprenticeship expenses in four categories: Mentor Artist Fees, Travel, the Apprenticeship Public Event, and Supplies/Materials.

-Master Artist Fees: Funds are primarily intended to compensate the master artist for teaching time.
+Mentor Artist Fees: Funds are primarily intended to compensate the mentor artist for teaching time.
 This is typically the largest line item in the budget.
 The suggested hourly fee is between $50 and $75 an hour.

-- How to calculate the Master Artist Fee: Master Artist fee = [number of lessons] x [number of hours] x [hourly fee].
+- How to calculate the Mentor Artist Fee: Mentor Artist fee = [number of lessons] x [number of hours] x [hourly fee].

-Travel: In state and regional travel costs for master and apprentice, including travel to obtain supplies or attend related events, may also be requested.
+Travel: In state and regional travel costs for mentor and apprentice, including travel to obtain supplies or attend related events, may also be requested.

 - How to calculate Travel: Travel = [number of trips] x [number of miles] x $0.57